-The Panel approves the granting of exemption relief for Code companies to address COVID-19 impact
+The Panel approves exemption relief for Code companies to address COVID-19 impact

 Published 26 March 2020